 Option 1: Let the experts handle it.

 The U.S. Drug Enforcement Administration sponsors periodic national prescription drug take-back days with collection sites around the country.
 During these events, people can bring unused or expired medications to a central location where they can be disposed of safely.
 The next one is Saturday, April 27, 2019, from 10AM to 2PM.
 Search for a collection site in your local area or call 800-882-9539 for more information.

 Alternatively, some local government agencies, doctors' offices, and pharmacies have programs or protocols in place for collecting medications.
 Talk with your city or county government's household trash and recycling service, doctor’s office, or pharmacist about drug take-back options in your community.

 Option 2: Dispose of them yourself.

 If you decide to take the matter into your own hands, you should always follow the disposal instructions found on the drug label or the patient information leaflet that comes with the prescription.
 Do not flush medicines down the toilet or sink unless this information specifically tells you to.

 The FDA lists a number of medications that should always be flushed to protect people and pets from accidental poisoning.
 Just one dose of these medications can be extremely harmful, or even deadly, if they are used by someone besides the person for whom they were prescribed.

 However, some communities have rules and restrictions against flushing medications, as the chemical components can filter into the groundwater and potentially affect the environment.
 When in doubt, check with your local water treatment and/or sanitation department.

 If you can’t take your medication to a disposal location or flush it, you may need to put it in the trash.
-To do so, follow these important steps:
+To do so, the FDA recommends following these important steps: